-What you can do: Cut down on the amount of fried and processed foods you consume, such as fried meats and prepared frozen meals, and include more vegetables and fruits in your diet.
+What you can do: Cut down on the amount of fried and processed foods you eat, such as fried meats and prepared frozen meals.
+Include more vegetables and fruits in your diet.

-What you can do: Researchers have shown that reducing the amount of foods cooked at high temperatures in your diet could potentially help reduce blood AGE levels.
+What you can do: Research has shown that reducing the amount of food cooked at high temperatures in your diet could potentially help reduce blood AGE levels.

-High amounts of sugar in your diet result in an increase in AGEs, which can result in inflammation.
+High amounts of sugar in your diet result in an increase in AGEs, which can cause inflammation.

 What you can do: Cut out candies, processed foods, white flour baked goods, and sodas to reduce your arthritis pain.

-What you can do: Rather than getting protein from meat and dairy, get the bulk of your protein sources from vegetables like spinach, nut butters, tofu, beans, lentils, and quinoa to see if your symptoms improve.
+What you can do: Instead of getting protein from meat and dairy, try getting most of your protein from vegetables like spinach, nut butters, tofu, beans, lentils, and quinoa to see if your symptoms improve.

 Tobacco and alcohol use can lead to a number of health problems, including some that may affect your joints.
-Smokers are at risk for developing rheumatoid arthritis, while those who consume alcohol have a higher risk for developing gout.
+If you smoke, you’re at risk for developing rheumatoid arthritis.
+If you consume alcohol, you have a higher risk for developing gout.

 Know what’s in your food.
 Many foods contain excessive salt and other preservatives to promote longer shelf lives.
-For some people, excess consumption of salt may result in inflammation of their joints.
-It may be worth trying to reduce your salt intake to as modest an amount as is reasonable.
+Excess consumption of salt may result in inflammation of your joints.
+Reducing your salt intake to as modest an amount as is reasonable may help.

 What you can do:Read labels to avoid preservatives and additives.
-Less salt may help you manage your arthritis, so avoid prepared meals.
-Though they’re convenient, microwavable meals are often very high in sodium.
+Less salt may help you manage your arthritis, which includes avoiding prepared meals.
+Though they’re convenient, prepared meals are often very high in sodium.

-Many baked goods and snacks contain corn or other oils high in omega-6 fatty acids.
-While these treats may satisfy your taste buds, they may trigger inflammation.
-Some studies have found that fish oil, which contains omega-3s, may help with joint pain relief in certain people.
+Many baked goods and snacks contain corn or other oils high in omega-6 fatty acids, which may trigger inflammation.
+According the Mayo Clinic, some studies have found that fish oil, which contains omega-3s, may help with joint pain relief.